 - Sieve half of the icing sugar into the butter and beat until combined, then repeat this with the remaining half of the icing sugar.

 - Add in the milk and vanilla extract, mixing until only just smooth.

 Cake pop filling:

 - Crumble up your cooled sponge into a large bowl, either using your hands or a fork.

 - Using a fork or spatula, thoroughly mix in the buttercream to the crumbled cake.
 Your cake pop filling should be able to hold together like a soft dough.

-- Scoop a walnut-sized amount of the filling mix (using a tbsp or cookie scoop) and roll it in your hands to make a round ball.
+- Scoop a walnut-sized amount of the filling mix (using a tablespoon or cookie scoop) and roll it in your hands to make a round ball.
 Place on a flat plate or tray lined with greaseproof paper.